skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 }
 ```

-If `queue_send()` returns false, the queue is full, so it processes the
+If `queue_send()` returns false then the queue is full, so it processes
-job itself.
+the job itself.
 There might be room later for the next file.

 Worker threads look similar, spinning until an item arrives in the queue: